Equality & Diversity

 Contacts: Gender Equality Officer: Agnès Fichard-CarrollGender Equality Office

-Every March, with its exhibitions, debates, lectures, workshops, films, and performances, invites us to reflect on the status of women at the university and in society.
+Every year, the month of March—with its exhibitions, debates, lectures, workshops, films, and performances—is an invitation to reflect on the status of women at the university and in society.

-Training Program: “Dare to Dream!
+Training Program: “Dare to Try!
 Women in Higher Education and Research ®”

-For over 10 years, the university has been running the specialized program “Oser!
-L’ESR au féminin ®” (formerly “Springboard®”) to help female faculty members, researchers, and administrative staff better navigate their careers, build self-confidence, and learn how to promote themselves and communicate more effectively.
-The workshops take place over three in-person days, interspersed with two online webinars… with some work to be done between sessions.
+For more than 10 years, the university has been running the specialized program “Oser!
+L’ESR au féminin ®” (formerly “Springboard®”) to help female faculty members, female researchers, and BIATSS staff better navigate their careers, build self-confidence, and learn how to promote themselves and communicate more effectively.
+The workshops consist of three days of in-person sessions, interspersed with two online webinars… with some work to be done between sessions.

 Sexual Harassment and Sexist Behavior in Higher Education

-Sexual harassment is a form of violence that affects women in particular and perpetuates gender inequality.
+Sexual harassment is a form of violence that affects women in particular and perpetuates inequalities between women and men.
 Since the law of August 6, 2012, the penalties for this offense, as defined in Article 222-33 of the Penal Code, have been strengthened.
-However, public awareness of the persistence of such incidents has remained too limited for the condemnation enshrined in the Penal Code to be reflected in widespread condemnation by everyone—in social life, in the workplace, or in higher education and research institutions.
+However, public awareness of the persistence of such incidents has remained too limited for the condemnation enshrined in the Penal Code to be reflected in widespread condemnation by everyone—in social life, in the workplace, or in institutions of higher education and research.

 To report gender-based or sexual violence:

-Indicators on gender equality and measures implemented to reduce gender inequalities in higher education institutions – Academic Year 2024–2025.
+Indicators on gender equality and measures implemented to reduce gender inequalities in institutions of higher education – Academic Year 2024–2025.

 Combating LGBT+phobia

-48% of young LGBT+ people (lesbian, gay, bisexual, or transgender) in France aged 18–24 have been victims of harassment in the past five years, and 92% have witnessed negative comments or behavior at school directed at a classmate perceived as LGBT.
-Discriminatory behavior is also particularly prevalent in the workplace.
+48% of young LGBT+ (lesbian, gay, bisexual, or transgender) people in France aged 18–24 have been victims of harassment in the past five years, and 92% have witnessed negative comments or behavior at school directed at a classmate perceived as LGBT.
+Manifestations of rejection are also particularly common in the workplace.

-To combat discrimination based on sexual orientation and gender identity, in 2016, the University of Montpellier became the first French university to sign the charter of the association L’Autre Cercle, which aims to promote the inclusion of LGBT+ people in the workplace.
-Then, in 2022, it continued its commitment by signing a new version of this charter, which now includes students.
+To take a stand against discrimination based on sexual orientation and gender identity, in 2016, the University of Montpellier became the first French university to sign the charter of the association L’Autre Cercle, which aims to promote the inclusion of LGBT+ people in the workplace.
+Then, in 2022, it continued its commitment by signing a new version of this charter, which now includes both male and female students.

 As part of this commitment, every year the University of Montpellier organizes a week dedicated to combating LGBT+phobia and participates in the Montpellier Pride Parade.

-The University of Montpellier offers a short, informative video to help you better understand the meaning of the acronym LGBTQIA+.
-It provides a clear and accessible overview of the diversity of identities and sexual orientations, with the aim of promoting respect, inclusion, and the fight against discrimination.
+The University of Montpellier offers a short, educational video to help you better understand the meanings behind the acronym LGBTQIA+.
+It provides a clear and accessible explanation of the diversity of identities and sexual orientations, with the aim of promoting respect, inclusion, and the fight against discrimination.

 Racism, Anti-Semitism, and Secularism

-The University of Marseille has appointed a secularism liaison officer whose role is to ensure compliance with the principle of secularism within the university and to coordinate the various initiatives undertaken in this regard.
+UM appointed a secularism coordinator whose role is to ensure compliance with the principle of secularism within the university and to coordinate the various initiatives undertaken in this regard within the university.

 Commitment to People with Disabilities